top of page

 The legal obligation to buy a Workers’ Compensation Insurance has been administered by the state government and the reserves for the Workers’ Compensation Claims are funded by various insurance companies and employers.

-One thing to note is the different types of frauds and abuse that occur with the workers’ compensation claims.
+One thing to note is the different types of frauds and abuses that occur with workers’ compensation claims.
 This insurance, if anything, serves as a legal reminder that says ‘you have been warned’, to anyone who tries to take advantage of the system.

 Workers’ Compensation Premium